gigerbytes/simulate_a_self_driving_car/README.md

 ## Credits

-This is the code was developed by and used in [this](https://youtu.be/EaY5QiZwSP4) video on Youtube by Siraj Raval.
+This code was developed by and used in [this](https://youtu.be/EaY5QiZwSP4) video on Youtube by Siraj Raval, from which this repository is forked.

-The credits for this code go to [naokishibuya](https://github.com/naokishibuya).
-I've merely created a wrapper to get people started.
+The credits for the model go to [naokishibuya](https://github.com/naokishibuya).